- Who We Are

 The mission of Target Hunger is to alleviate hunger and its root causes in the Houston neighborhoods we serve.
 Our vision is a Houston where no one goes hungry and everyone can provide food for themselves and their families.

-Through our food distribution system that includes five (5) food pantries, three (3) community and educational gardens, a senior home delivery program with 16 routes, 10 senior day sites, a free breakfast program, a central food hub and numerous community food fairs, Target Hunger is on the front lines of hunger every day.
+Through our food distribution system that includes six (6) food pantries, the Willie H. & Gladys R. Goffney Community Garden, an extensive senior home delivery program with 16 routes, 10 senior day sites, a central food hub and numerous community food fairs, Target Hunger is on the front lines of hunger every day.